pure-hash/cyber-portfolio/Honeynet-Project/Lab1-SSH-Honeypot/README.md

 # Lab 1 – SSH Honeypot

+## Overview
-This lab demonstrates how to set up an SSH honeypot to monitor unauthorized login attempts and capture attacker behavior in a controlled environment.
+Set up an SSH honeypot to monitor unauthorized login attempts and capture attacker behavior in a controlled environment.

----

-## 🔍 What This Lab Does
+## Objectives

-- Simulates an SSH server that accepts connections
+- Simulate an SSH server
-- Logs incoming connection attempts (IP, username, password)
+- Log connection attempts (IP, username, password)
-- Captures commands issued by attackers
-- Stores logs for later analysis
+- Capture attacker commands for analysis

----
+## Tools Used
+- Python
+- SSH libraries or socket programming
+- Logging to file

-## 🛠️ Setup Instructions
+## Steps

-1. Navigate to the `scripts/` directory.
-2. Run the setup script (if provided) to install any dependencies (e.g., Python packages).
-3. Generate an SSH host key if needed (e.g., `ssh-keygen -t rsa -f server.key`).
-4. Start the honeypot script (e.g., `python3 ssh_honeypot.py -p 2222`).
+1. Run the honeypot script in `/scripts`
-5. Monitor the honeypot by checking the `logs/` directory for new entries.

----
+2. Monitor connections and commands in `/logs`
+3. Take screenshots or record analysis in `/images`
+4. Document attack patterns and findings

+## Findings
+- Recorded IP addresses attempting to connect
+- Common usernames and passwords used
+- Commands executed by attackers

+## Skills Demonstrated
+- Honeypot deployment
+- Network monitoring
+- Log analysis

-## 📂 Directory Structure
+## Folder Structure
+- **`/logs`** – Captured connection logs
+- **`/images`** – Screenshots of attacks or analysis
+- **`/scripts`** – Honeypot scripts and setup